FleekHQ/fleek-docs/docs/internet-computer-hosting/troubleshooting.md

 # Troubleshooting

 ## Internet Computer-specific Limitations and Common Issues

+### Migrating Site From Alpha Mainnet to Beta Mainnet
+If you originally deploy a static site/app to the Internet Computer's Alpha Mainnet through Fleek, it would have stopped working by now as we migrated to the IC's Beta Mainnet.

+Don't worry!
+It is super easy to redeploy it and get it back live again.
+Visit the Fleek app, go into the **Hosting Tab** and visit the site you want to redeploy.
+Once in the site view, visit the **DEPLOYS** tab, and **trigger a new deploy or retrigger the last deployment**.
+Fleek will rebuild your site and deploy it automatically to Beta Mainnet.

 ### File Size and Canister Storage Limit
 Currently, there is a temporary file size and storage limitation involved in Internet Computer canisters.
 There is an approximate 2.5GB total canister storage limit (meaning, your entire repository can't go above that number).